Julynx/yina-lint/README.md

 ### Level three: Word length, max length, repetition

-- Max variable length: 20
+- Max variable length: 32 characters.
 - **Applied for each "segment", like "one" in "one_two_three", or "One" in "OneTwoThree" (classes):**
   - No more than 2 underscores in a row.
   - No more than 2 of the same letter in a row.